Neighborhood Sustainability Grants

 - Explore or utilize innovative technologies and practices to conserve water.

 The Sustainability Commission in partnership with the Sustainability Program will review grant applications and determine awards.

 - The Commission reviews all grant applications and determines awards during the June and July meetings.
 Water Conservation projects are reviewed in June and Food, Resilience, Climate Action and Waste projects in July.

-- Sustainability Commission meetings are held from 4:30 to 6:30 pm on the fourth Thursday of the month at City Hall, which is located at:
+- Sustainability Commission meetings are held from 4:30 to 6:30 pm on the fourth Thursday of the month over Microsoft Teams.

 Please refer to the Sustainability Commission webpage for meeting dates and agendas.

 - Attendance at the corresponding Sustainability Commission meeting is mandatoryto be considered for a grant.

 - Applicants will have 5 to 7 minutes to provide an overview of their project.

 Grant Recipient Requirements & Reporting